Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: Result and Discussion

-In figures \ref{p2a} and \ref{p2b}, we show the redshift derivative of $\mu$-type and $y$-type of CMB spectral distortions, respectively, as a function of the mass of mediator $m_\phi$ for different neutrino coupling strengths ($g_{\nu_\mu}$) and different energy of UHE neutrinos.
-In Fig. (\ref{p2a}), we show $|d\mu/dz|$ at a redshift of $z=5\times10^{4}$--- i.e. the lower limit for $\mu$-type distortion, below which elastic Compton scattering can no longer establish a Bose-Einstein spectrum and energy injection instead produces $y$-type distortions.
-In Fig. (\ref{p2b}), we show $|dy/dz|$ at redshift a redshift of $z=10^{3}$--- about the redshift of recombination.
+In figures \ref{dmu_mphi} and \ref{dy_mphi}, we show the redshift derivative of $\mu$-type and $y$-type of CMB spectral distortions, respectively, as a function of the mass of mediator $m_\phi$ for different neutrino coupling strengths ($g_{\nu_\mu}$) and different energies of UHE neutrinos.
+In Fig. (\ref{dmu_mphi}), we show $|d\mu/dz|$ at a redshift of $z=5\times10^{4}$--- i.e., the lower limit for $\mu$-type distortion, below which elastic Compton scattering can no longer establish a Bose-Einstein spectrum and energy injection instead produces $y$-type distortions.
+In Fig. (\ref{dy_mphi}), we show $|dy/dz|$ at redshift a redshift of $z=10^{3}$--- about the redshift of recombination.
 We vary the mass of the mediator ($m_\phi$) from $10^{-5}$~GeV to 10~GeV.
-In both plots, the distortion remains constant for lower mediator mass, but it starts to decrease as we go towards higher values of mediator mass after a certain value of \(m_\phi\).
-It happens because the energy injection rate is directly proportional to the cross-section $dE/dVdt \propto \sigma$, see in Eq. \eqref{eq:enrgyinjection}.
-The cross-section is roughly $\propto s/(s^2\,[(m_\phi^2/s\,\times \,g_\mu\,g_{\nu_\mu}/4\pi)^2+(1-m_\phi^2/s)^2])$.
-When mediator mass is smaller than the centre of mass energy, $m_\phi<\sqrt{s}$, the cross-section becomes nearly constant, $\propto s/s^2$, as the factor $g_\mu\,g_{\nu_\mu}$ is already $<1$ and $s$ is constant.
+In both plots, the distortion remains constant for lower mediator mass, but it starts to decrease as we go toward higher values of mediator mass after a certain value of \(m_\phi\).
+It happens because the energy injection rate is directly proportional to the cross-section $dE/dVdt \propto \sigma$; the cross-section is roughly $\propto s/(s^2\,[(m_\phi^2/s\,\times \,g_\mu\,g_{\nu_\mu}/4\pi)^2+(1-m_\phi^2/s)^2])$.
+When mediator mass is smaller than the centre-of-mass energy, $m_\phi<\sqrt{s}$, the cross-section becomes nearly constant, $\propto s/s^2$, as the factor $(g_\mu\,g_{\nu_\mu}/4\pi)^2$ is already $\ll1$ and $s$ is constant for a fixed redshift.
 This results in a constant energy injection rate, which leads to a constant spectral distortion of the CMB.
-When the mediator mass is larger than the center of mass energy, $m_\phi>\sqrt{s}$, the cross-section becomes nearly $\propto 1/m_\phi^4$, leading to a reduction in distortion as \(m_\phi\) increases.
-When mediator mass reaches the centre of mass energy, $m_\phi\rightarrow\sqrt{s}$, the term $m_\phi^2\Gamma_\phi^2$ dominates over $(s-m_\phi^2)$ in the denominator in cross-section--- equation \eqref{eq:crossec}.
+When the mediator mass is larger than the center-of-mass energy, $m_\phi>\sqrt{s}$, the cross-section becomes nearly $\propto 1/m_\phi^4$, leading to a reduction in distortion as \(m_\phi\) increases.
+When mediator mass reaches the centre-of-mass energy, $m_\phi\rightarrow\sqrt{s}$, the term $m_\phi^2\Gamma_\phi^2$ dominates over $(s-m_\phi^2)$ in the denominator in cross-section--- equation \eqref{eq:crossec}.
 Therefore, the cross-section roughly becomes $\sigma\sim(81\,\alpha^2/4\pi^3)\times(4\pi/m_\phi)^2$.
 This results in a very high values of the cross-section compared to earlier two cases when $m_\phi<\sqrt{s}$ or $m_\phi>\sqrt{s}$ as in these two cases, the cross-section was multiplied with $(g_\mu\,g_{\nu_\mu})^2$, and $g_\mu\,g_{\nu_\mu}\ll 1$.
 The very high value of the cross-section results in a kink in distortion, as seen in Fig. \ref{plot:dydz_m}.
-If we increase the energy of ultra-high-energy neutrinos, $E_\nu$, the center of mass energy $\sqrt{s}$ increases, shifting the kink position towards higher mediator mass.
-In both Figs. \ref{p2a} and \ref{p2b}, we also show the variation of the coupling parameter in the range of $10^{-2}-10^{-4}$ considering $g_{\mu}=g_{\nu_\mu}$.
+If we increase the energy of ultrahigh-energy neutrinos, $E_\nu$, the center-of-mass energy $\sqrt{s}$ increases, shifting the kink position towards higher mediator mass.
+In both Figs. \ref{dmu_mphi} and \ref{dy_mphi}, we also show the variation of the coupling parameter in the range of $10^{-2}-10^{-4}$ considering $g_{\mu}=g_{\nu_\mu}$.
 For a change in the coupling parameter by one order, there is about a four-order change in the distortion of the CMB.
 It happens because the energy injection rate is proportional to the fourth power of $g_{\nu_\mu}$, i.e., $dE/dV/dt \propto \sigma \propto g_{\nu_\mu}^4$, as shown in Eqs. \eqref{eq:crossec} and \eqref{eq:enrgyinjection}.
-Therefore, decreasing $g_{\nu_\mu}$ from $10^{-2}$ to $10^{-3}$, $|d\mu/dz|$ decreases from $5\times10^{-6}$ to $5\times10^{-10}$--- when \(E_\nu=1~{\rm PeV}\).
-This pattern can also be seen for $|dy/dz|$ in Fig. \ref{p2b}.
+Therefore, decreasing $g_{\nu_\mu}$ from $10^{-2}$ to $10^{-3}$, $|d\mu/dz|$ decreases from $1.5\times10^{-9}$ to $1.5\times10^{-13}$--- when \(E_\nu=1~{\rm PeV}\).
+This pattern can also be seen for $|dy/dz|$ in Fig. \ref{dy_mphi}.